RISE Sleep Tracker

 The TL;DR: five hours of sleep isn’t enough for the vast majority of us.

-We all have an individual sleep need.
-This is the amount of sleep we need a night.
+Guidelines state adults need seven to nine hours of sleep.
+But in reality, we all have an individual amount of sleep we need a night.
 It’s determined by genetics — just like height and eye color — and it’s set by early adulthood.

 While there are a few lucky people out there who can survive on only five hours of sleep, these short sleepers are very — very — few and far between.